Restless legs syndrome is that common, strange condition where you lie down at night and can’t help but feel like you need to move your legs.

 For many, no matter how hard they try to hold still, they just can’t get comfortable and struggle to fall asleep.

 If you discuss it with your doctor, they may want to check your heart.
 Is there really a link between restless legs and your heart?

 Recent studies indicate women with restless leg syndrome have an increased risk for dying from heart disease.
-And in 2013, a connection between restless legs and increased risk in all death was found.
+And in 2013, a connection between this disease and increased risk in all death was found.

-In general, restless legs syndrome is likely an underlying symptom for something else going on whether it has to do with your heart or something else.
+In general, RLS is likely an underlying symptom for something else going on whether it has to do with your heart or something else.

 Typically individuals with restless legs syndrome also have type 2 diabetes, obesity, high blood pressure, or sleep apnea – which all increase the risk of heart disease and heart attack.

-What Does Restless Leg Syndrome Mean for Your Heart and Your Health?
+What Does RLS Mean for Your Heart and Your Health?

 If you do face restless leg syndrome, it is important to have it checked out.
 It may have something to do with your heart health, or something else.
 Either way, be sure to get checked.

 What Else Can I Do to Help My RLS and Heart Health?

 For those with circulation issues leading to restless leg syndrome, get support with L-arginine Plus.
 L-arginine Plus helps support healthy circulation and support the health of the heart.